Slow Down: Volvo Will Limit Its Cars' Top Speeds To 112 MPH

 "We want to start a conversation about whether car makers have the right or maybe even an obligation to install technology in cars that changes their driver's behaviour, to tackle things like speeding, intoxication or distraction," Volvo Cars President and CEO Håkan Samuelsson said in the statement.

-The speed cap on new cars will help address speeding, while Volvo is working on ideas for addressing intoxicated and distracted driving.
+The speed cap on new cars will help address speeding; meanwhile, Volvo is working on ideas for addressing intoxicated and distracted driving.